Arte Johnson

-Arthur Stanton Eric Johnson (January 20, 1929 – July 3, 2019) was an American actor and comedian, who was best known for his work as a regular, portraying himself, in the NBC sketch comedy series Rowan & Martin's Laugh-In (1967–1971).
+Arthur Stanton Eric "Arte" (/ˈɑːrti/ AR-tee) Johnson (January 20, 1929 – July 3, 2019) was an American actor and comedian, who was best known for his work as a regular, portraying himself, in the NBC sketch comedy series Rowan & Martin's Laugh-In (1967–1971).

 Biography

 Early life

 Johnson was born January 20, 1929, in Benton Harbor, Michigan, the son of Abraham Lincoln and Edythe Mackenzie (Goldberg/Golden) Johnson.
 His father was an attorney.
 Johnson graduated from Austin High School and received a bachelor's degree in radio journalism from University of Illinois Urbana-Champaign in 1949, where he worked at the campus radio station and the University of Illinois Theater Guild with his brother Coslough "Cos" Johnson.

 Following brief military service in Korea (he was discharged due to a duodenal ulcer he had suffered since childhood), he sought employment in Chicago advertising agencies but was unsuccessful and left for New York City to work for Viking Press.
 In early 1954, Johnson performed in several New York nightclubs, including Le Ruban Bleu and the Village Vanguard.
 His first job in show business came when he impulsively stepped into an audition line and was cast in Gentlemen Prefer Blondes.
 Johnson appeared in Ben Bagley's The Shoestring Revue, which opened off-Broadway on February 28, 1955, at the President Theater in New York.

+At first he was billed as Art E. Johnson, but as he related, "[O]ne day a printer messed it up and it came out Arte, and I liked it."